Product-Led Growth

 Research

-Two completely different user profiles
+Two user profiles

 Profile 01